AIPC

-Minnesota Statute 124D.78, subdivision 1 states that a school district in which there are 10 or more American Indian students enrolled and each American Indian school must establish an American Indian education parent advisory committee.
-Commonly referred to as American Indian Parent Advisory Committees or AIPACs, these committees serve in an advisory role and help ensure that American Indian students are receiving culturally relevant and equitable educational opportunities.
+Minnesota Statute 124D.78, subdivision 1 states that a school district in which there are 10 or more American Indian students enrolled must establish an American Indian education advisory committee — known in Red Wing as the American Indian Parent Council (and formerly the American Indian Education Advisory Council).
+These committees serve in an advisory role and help ensure that American Indian students are receiving culturally relevant and equitable educational opportunities.
 These committees are critical to the achievement and success of American Indian students statewide and offer a valuable opportunity to strengthen district and parent partnerships.

-Non-Native district staff may participate in the AIPAC meetings, but they are not permitted to be voting committee members and should not be included on the AIPAC roster.
+Non-Native district staff may participate in the AIPC meetings, but they are not permitted to be voting committee members and should not be included on the AIPC roster.

 Contacts